chan2git/elastic-detection-lab/lab-recap.md

 - What is the parent process name?
 - What commands/scripts did the parent process execute?
 - What commands/scripts did the child process execute?
+- On which host machine is the unusual PowerShell execution osberved on?

-The fields `process.parent.name`, `process.parent.command_line`, and `process.command_line` can be toggled to help answer these questions and provide context.
+The fields `process.parent.name`, `process.parent.command_line`, `process.command_line`, and `host.hostname` can be toggled to help answer these questions and provide context.

 ```
 event.dataset: windows.sysmon_operational